AishaEvering/BioTools/docs/DomainModel.md

 Filter Presets populate the same flag filter used by manual selections.
 They do not use a separate command generation process.

-Once loaded, a preset's flags remain part of the ordinary Flag Filter and may be further edited through normal manual selection.
+When a preset is applied, its predefined configuration becomes the current Flag Filter.
+The resulting Flag Filter may then be edited through normal manual flag selection.

+Appyling a Filter Preset replaces the current Flag Filter configuration rather than merging with the existing configuration.

 ```JSON
 {